 (2) bankruptcy debts arising from dishonest, fraudulent and/or rogue behaviour (the exact scope will be considered below);

-with the law offering a release to (1) but not to (2).
+with the law offering a release from (1) but not from (2).

 18. In a different context, Lawton LJ in Re Stern (A Bankrupt) Ex p.
 Keyser Ullman 1 W.L.R.
 860, said, at 866:

 ‘The modern law of bankruptcy has its origins in a number of Victorian statutes which were intended to relieve those in financial difficulties from the burden of debt and the possibilities of loss of liberty in a debtors' prison and to enable them to make a fresh start free from debt.
 The price they had to pay for these benefits was the surrender to their creditors of all their property save the tools, if any, of their trade and the wearing apparel and bedding of themselves and their families.
 It was recognised, however, that not all debtors were the victims of misfortune.
 Some were rogues, some were fools and some were willing to risk other people's money when trying to make their own fortunes.’